 We lay awake listening to noises downstairs.
 We had locked our bedroom door and kept all our electronics in the room with us.
-The only items available to steal outside our room was some food and toiletries, none of which was worth a confrontation in the middle of the night.
+The only items available to steal outside our room were some food and toiletries, none of which was worth a confrontation in the middle of the night.

 In the morning, I discovered the identity of the intruder.
 There were cat prints all over the counter.
 We don’t mind him anymore, and he probably keeps the mice away.